 Firstly, the implant root component, consisting of a titanium screw, is inserted into the bone site.
 This procedure is usually done under local anaesthesia for maximised comfort.

 After about six to ten days, the stitches are removed and the implant is allowed to heal for six to twelve weeks.
 This healing is called osseointegration as the jawbone grows into and bonds with the surface of the dental implant.
 This process helps provide a solid base for the artificial tooth root, securing it in place.

 At the next stage, the secure implant is uncovered and impressions for the final prosthesis, such as a crown or bridge are made.
-The dental prosthetics can’t be placed until your jawbone is strong enough to support this new tooth.
+The dental prosthetics can’t be placed until your jawbone is strong enough to support the tooth replacement.

 It is usually then just a few weeks before the final prosthesis is ready to be fitted, and the implant is complete.